Platzi-Master-C9/knowledge-base/RFCs/0000-user-accounts-structure.md

 this a breaking change?
 Can we write a codemod?
 Should we coordinate with other projects or libraries? -->

 # How we teach this

+I request information on how to implement a software structure, because I do not know the methods to do it.

 <!-- What names and terminology work best for these concepts and why?
 How is this
 idea best presented?
 As a continuation of existing C9 projects patterns?